 To effectively optimize the media mix for increased ROI, marketers need five core capabilities.

-Brand & Creative Measurements: This step is often forgotten, as it is challenging to evaluate this type of more qualitative data.
+This step is often forgotten, as it is challenging to evaluate this type of more qualitative data.
 However, it is an important part of media mix optimization.
-Marketers must be able to understand how the perception of their brand impacts a purchase decision, as well as which creative is resonating most with target consumers.
+Marketers must be able to understand how brand equity impacts a purchase decision, as well as which creative is resonating most with target consumers.

 When selecting a media mix optimization tool, marketers must ensure it is providing quality analytics with strong statistical backup.
 It is important that marketers have a very transparent understanding of their approach to the algorithm they use and the analytics process.

-From there, ensure you are using a modern marketing analytics platform that provides:
+From there, ensure you are using a modern marketing performance measurement solution that provides:

 - Real-Time Analytics and Insights